Skip to main content

 Overview

-The Women, Gender, and Representation program provides high-school-aged students with a life-changing experience!
+The Women, Gender, and Representation program provides high-school-aged students with a life-changing experience.
 Students selected for this program demonstrated open-mindedness and commitment to exploring gender in history, contemporary social and political issues, and forms of cultural representation.
 By the end of the program, students will have a college-level experience that introduces them to future college, career, and personal pathways committed to gender-inclusive and just communities.

 Course material and topics range each year, but include the following: women’s histories; queer histories; sexual health and reproductive justice; gender in social spaces of athletics, politics, education, and other fields; and visual and literary art forms as expression and critique.